nonameHDT/CanhMe/README.md

 Put your victim list in file listsites.txt and start the program.
 It will auto start at windows startup.

+# Features

+- When it found a sensitive file or folder, a message box will appear with the link.

+- It's will download zip files (they are usually the backup files), listed in downloads.txt file.

+- Auto change User Agent.

 # Author: nonameHDT
 Email: nonameanbu@gmail.com